sphenical/cqlite/README.md

 #### Pre-requisites

 The tests use the [`googletest`](https://github.com/google/googletest) library.
-If it is not available on the system or is on non-default locations (e.g. on Windows) its location can be provided by specifying a prefix path for cmake with `-DCMAKE_PREFIX_PATH='C:\Program Files\googletest-distribution;C:\sqlite3'` for example in order to specify the `googletest` and the `sqlite3` locations.
+If it is built from sources or is otherwise installed on non-default locations (e.g. on Windows) its location can be provided by specifying a prefix path for cmake with `-DCMAKE_PREFIX_PATH='C:\Program Files\googletest-distribution;C:\sqlite3'` for example in order to specify where the libraries and include files for `googletest` and `sqlite3` can be found.

 ##### Windows